Jerbuck/content-playground/README.md

 The following items can be observed:

-* Parsing Json to a python object
+* Parsing JSON to a python object
 * Parsing XML to a python object (xmltodict)
 * Parsing YAML to a python object (pyyaml)
 * Object oriented program design